KidPudel/android-starter-kit/design-patterns/dagger.md

 We need to create an **interface** and annotate it with `@Component`.
 **Dagger will create a Container** as we would have done with manual dependency injection.

-An interface annotated with `@Component` will make **Dagger generate code with all the dependencies required to satisfy the parameters of the methods it exposes**.
+An interface annotated with `@Component` will make **Dagger generate code with all the dependencies required to satisfy the parameters of the methods it exposes**. `fun getCar(): Car`, and generated file will be called class will be called `DaggerAppComponent`
 > Inside that interface, we can tell Dagger **that `RegistrationActivity` requests injection**.

 1. **Create a new package called `di`** under `com.example.android.dagger` (same level as other packages such as registration).